-- accrued but unpaid base salary and prorated annual incentive compensation; - full vesting in all outstanding stock options and a prorated amount of performance units; - full vesting in all retirement plans, including the WEC Energy Group Plan, SERP, and ILAs (Ms. Liu would be entitled to full vesting of her retirement income supplement); - 401(k) plan and EDCP account balances and, with respect to Mr. Klappa and Mmes.
-Liu and Kelsey, their Non-Qualified Retirement Savings Plan balances; and - the value of unused vacation days, if any.
+- accrued but unpaid base salary and prorated annual incentive compensation; - full vesting in all outstanding stock options and a prorated amount of performance units; - full vesting in all retirement plans, including the WEC Energy Group Plan, SERP, and, with respect to Mr. Garvin, his ILA (Ms. Liu would be entitled to full vesting of her retirement income supplement); - 401(k) plan and EDCP account balances and, with respect to Mmes.
+Liu and Kelsey, and Messrs.
+Klappa and Hooper, their Non-Qualified Retirement Savings Plan balances; and - the value of unused vacation days, if any.